Tips for Finding the Best Seats in the Theatre

 How much the floor will slope down.
 The better the rake, the more likely the people in front of you will be below your direct line of sight to the stage

 Some theatres have pillars which will partially obstruct views of people sitting behind them.
-These are often sold at discounted rates, and will be clearly marked if you decide to purchase one.
+These are often sold for less, and will be clearly marked if you decide to purchase one.

 Seating towards the back of a section may be affected by the overhang of the tier above, restricting the view of the upper parts of the stage